|

 is only one plaza that escapes the strip-mall stereotype by

-laying on the pomp and circumstance like it’s going out of
+laying on the pomp and circumstance like its going out of

 style.